TotkMods/Research/Readme.md

 ## .bgyml (Params, BYML)

-A lot of files seem to be just uncompressed BYML files, with the .bgyml extension.
+A lot of files seem to be just uncompressed BYML v7 files, with the .bgyml extension.
 I haven't tried editing them yet, but I can read them with [Switch Toolbox](https://github.com/KillzXGaming/Switch-Toolbox) just fine.

+## .bkres (compressed)

+Bkres files are just SARC archives with a single(?)
+BYML file inside of them.